Twenty-one days of daily Bible-based devotional

 Reflection questions

-What are some familiar "wrong places" that people tend to look for help when facing
+What are some "wrong places" that people tend to look for help when facing problems?

-In what ways can we cultivate a greater trust in God's ability to help us face challenging
+What can we do to develop a greater trust in God's ability to help us face challenging

 situations?